vesoft-inc/nebula/README.md

   <br>
 </p>

+## About this Repo

+Please note that this repo is only for Nebula Graph `v1.*.*`.

+From `v2.*.*`, which was already GA in 2021 April, Nebula Graph's core codebases are [nebula-graph](https://github.com/vesoft-inc/nebula-graph), [nebula-common](https://github.com/vesoft-inc/nebula-common) and [nebula-storage](https://github.com/vesoft-inc/nebula-storage), it's recommended to start from the repo: [nebula-graph](https://github.com/vesoft-inc/nebula-graph).

 # What is Nebula Graph

 **Nebula Graph** is an open-source graph database capable of hosting super large-scale graphs with billions of vertices (nodes) and trillions of edges, with milliseconds of latency.
 It delivers enterprise-grade high performance to simplify the most complex data sets imaginable into meaningful and useful information.